 In the long term, the average price of the counter will be somewhere between the highest and lowest prices that you’ve paid.

-It will help to remove emotions from investing too!
+This will help to remove your emotions from investing!

 Is the OCBC BCIP different from OCBC RoboInvest?